boxbilling/docs/en/reference/configure.rst

 Staff management is one of the most useful modules of BoxBilling.
 Even though it looks simple it is really powerful.

+You can set permissions to modules for each particular staff member and assign them to group for easier management.

 Add new Staff / Admin group
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~